cogentcore/core/docs/content/basics/0-building.md

 The `core` command line tool provides four main building commands:

 1. `core build` builds a standalone binary executable for the app (`.exe` on Windows, `.app` on iOS, `.apk` on Android, `.wasm` and associated `.html` and `.js` files on Web, and no extension on macOS and Linux).
-The resulting file(s) are placed in `.core/bin/{platform}` (eg: `.core/bin/android`).
+The resulting file(s) are placed in the current directory for desktop platforms, and `bin/{platform}` for other platforms (eg: `bin/android`).

 2. `core run` does `core build` and then runs the resulting executable on the target device.
 For desktop platforms, this means just running the executable directly.
 For mobile platforms, this means installing the executable package on the target device (which can be a simulator or a real connected device) using `core install` and then starting it.
-For web, this means serving the files in `.core/bin/web` at http://localhost:8080.
+For web, this means serving the files in `bin/web` at http://localhost:8080.

 3. `core pack` packages the app into a self-contained package and builds an installer for it if applicable.
 On mobile and web platforms, this is the same as `core build`, as that already makes a package on those platforms.
 On macOS, this makes a `.app` bundle file and a `.dmg` disk image installer file.
 On Windows, this makes a `.exe` installer file.
 On Linux, this makes a `.deb` package file.